MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming was once used to choreograph a ballet performance!
+Programming can be used to create computer-generated music that sounds like it was composed by a human.